Electoral Act 1993

 You could also call this:

-"A report from an auditor to check a party's election expenses are correct and within the limit."
+"Auditor checks a party's election expenses to ensure they are correct and within the allowed limit."

 Illustration for Electoral Act 1993